Brandonkish1/Election_Analysis/README.md

   - Diane DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Challenge Summary
 This python script can be used to quickly tabulate voting results for any election.
+Below are some edits that can be made to the python code to make it better suited for any election scenario.

+### Edit 1
+A user input prompt could be added to determine the type of election (e.g. County, City, District).
+That user input could be assigned to a variable (election_type).
+The election type variable could be used in the output.
+This makes the output dynamic instead of hardcoding the text.